Hopac/Hopac/README.md

 pool provides very little help to coordinate multiple work items with dependencies.
-Once a work item is queued, there is no built in notification when it starts executing, it cannot be removed from the queue and there is no built in notication when it has run to completion.
+Once a work item is queued, there is no built in notification when it starts executing, it cannot be removed from the queue and there is no built in notification when it has run to completion.
 There is no mechanism for the thread pool to notify the module that queued a work item when the execution of the work item terminated with an unhandled exception.

-To help with parallel and asynchonous programming, the .Net framework provides the task parallel library and (the C# and) the F# async mechanisms.
+To help with parallel and asynchronous programming, the .Net framework provides the task parallel library and (the C# and) the F# `async` mechanisms.
 For simple parallel programming tasks, that do not require complex communication patterns, the task parallel library does quite well.
 The task parallel library supports continuation tasks and the async mechanisms makes working with continuations even easier than with just tasks.
-For a particular kind of communication pattern (many-to-one actor), the F# library provides the mailbox processor abstraction.
+For a particular kind of communication pattern (many-to-one actor), the F# library provides the `MailboxProcessor` abstraction.

 On the other hand, aside from supporting task continuations and the mailbox processor abstraction, those systems still provide very little in terms of communicating and coordinating between tasks and one must fall back to using locking primitives to implement those when needed.
 Also, it seems that the task and async mechanism built on top of the thread pool include some significant implementation overheads and design weaknesses.
-For example, the Task&lt;T&gt;
-type of the task parallel library acts both as a representation of an operation (comparable to a first-class function) and as a container for the result of the operation (comparable to a write-once ref cell).
+For example, the `Task<T>` type of the task parallel library acts both as a representation of an operation (comparable to a first-class function) and as a container for the result of the operation (comparable to a write-once ref cell).
 Frankly, those are two separate responsibilities and combining them into one type is questionable